Masmiseim36/nxpSDK/boards/evkmimxrt1170/multicore_examples/erpc_matrix_multiply_mu_rtos/cm7/readme.txt

 erpc transport layer is used in this example application.

 eRPC documentation
-eRPC specific files are stored in: middleware\multicore_<version>\erpc eRPC documentation is stored in: middleware\multicore_<version>\erpc\doc eRPC is open-source project stored on github: https://github.com/EmbeddedRPC/erpc eRPC documentation can be also found in: http://embeddedrpc.github.io
+eRPC specific files are stored in: middleware\multicore\erpc eRPC documentation is stored in: middleware\multicore\erpc\doc eRPC is open-source project stored on github: https://github.com/EmbeddedRPC/erpc eRPC documentation can be also found in: http://embeddedrpc.github.io

 Toolchain supported
 ===================
-- GCC ARM Embedded  9.3.1
+- GCC ARM Embedded  10.2.1
-- Keil MDK  5.33
+- Keil MDK  5.34
-- IAR embedded Workbench  8.50.9
+- IAR embedded Workbench  9.10.2
-- MCUXpresso  11.3.1
+- MCUXpresso  11.4.0

 Hardware requirements
 =====================